create3000/x_ite/docs/_posts/components/KeyDeviceSensor/StringSensor.md

 ## Overview

 StringSensor generates events as the user presses keys on the keyboard.
+Browser support includes the notion of "keyboard focus".

 The StringSensor node belongs to the **KeyDeviceSensor** component and its default container field is *children.* It is available since X3D version 3.0 or later.